Call 2002 (Lincoln’s Inn)

 Lucy also has experience of international child abduction work including Hague Convention, and of wardship and international and contested adoption matters.

-In appropriate cases Lucy will undertake family work via direct public access.
+Lucy is instructed at first instance in the Family Court and High Court and in appellate work.
+In appropriate cases Lucy will undertake family work via public access.

 Lucy has a background in education law and has represented clients at SENDIST and Child Support Tribunals, and she is able to draw upon her experience in that field in family work.